 - If you do not have internet access, mail your entry, typed and single-spaced, on 8.5 x 11" paper, to Story Circle Network 723 W University Ave #300-234 Georgetown TX 78626.
 Include your check for the $25 entry fee.
 If you do not have access to a typewriter, we will accept entries that are clearly handwritten in dark black ink.
 Be sure that your name and address appear on your entry.
 Put the actual word count under your name/address.
 Include a 100-word bio to be published with your entry if you win.
 Entries must be received by the contest deadline.
 Please allow ample time for delivery.

-- By submitting your story, you are giving Story Circle the right to publish it in the Journal, in its other print publications, and on its web site.
+- By submitting your poem, you are giving Story Circle the right to publish it in the Journal, in its other print publications, and on its web site.
 However, authors retain copyright.

 Criteria and Judging